Pratyaksh Mehrotra

 Progress depends on change.
 A developing society depends on the thought of the individuals who construct it.
 And if those individuals instead close the doors to their thoughts, would there be room for change and betterment?
 If you were to ask me a question: "Why are you so obsessed with free speech?", I could very well choose to be offended by it, thus putting a stop to our conversation.
 That would certainly disrupt your pursuit of knowing my truth, isn't it?
 To think, you must risk offence.

 Next, let's opine about offensive speech or hate speech.
 How do you know what goes against your morals and what supports them?
 You know because you've heard it before.
+And you've put a descent time rationally thinking about it.
 If saying racial slurs is forever banned, and you haven't heard one, how would you know what's a racial slur and what isn't?
 How would one know what one must support and what one must oppose?
 I wouldn't know.
 I wouldn't have a sense of morality.
-To be able to think and build my morals, I should be exposed to all kinds of speech.
+The only way to expand your horizon and build your rationale and morality is to listen to different perspectives that represent a diverse range of thought.
 If speech is subjected to censorship, it'll slowly give birth to a totalitarian hell.

 Coming back to Twitter - the company now genuinely promotes free speech.
-But it has its caveats.
+And it comes with a few buts too.
 Like, here is one of them:

-This is the rational thing to do in such a scenario.
+But these are good buts.
+Some exploit free speech to spew hate speech, and the only solution to these problems is to deboost such content.
 You don't want to see a hate Tweet or a Tweet that incites violence in the Trending section.

 After posting "Comedy is now legal on Twitter", Elon unsuspended The Babylon Bee [booted for satirically misgendering someone] and Jordan Peterson [who was booted for 'hateful conduct'].